runekrauss/e-compiler/README.md

 ============

 # Description
 The *E compiler* is computer software that transforms computer code written in the source language *E* (see *test.e*) into an assembler program in the form of a symbolic notation of commands using [Jasmin](http://jasmin.sourceforge.net).
 The advantages are optimization and a lower overhead. *Jasmin* is an assembler to create class files from assembler-like syntax using the JVM instruction sets.
 Moreover, [ANTLR](http://jasmin.sourceforge.net) is used as parser generator for reading, processing, executing and translating the structured text.
 Therefore, it creates a lexer as well as parser for the grammar *grammar/E.g4*.
+Rules consisting only of majuscule refer to the lexer and rules consisting only of minuscules refer to the parser.
 The workflow works as follows:

 1. Lexical analysis: Recognizes words (lexeme) like digits or '+' from the source code with finite automatons (regular expressions).
 Each lexeme consists of at least one or more characters.
 Comments are ignored.
 2. Syntax analysis: Builds a logical structure (AST) using a top down parser.
 The grammar corresponds to LL(k) whereby k denotes the lookahead, that means the next production is predicted on the basis of tokens whereby the content of the PDA is taken into account.
 The PDA processes the input from left to right by calculating a left derivation.